miladjs/miladjs/README.md

 </p>

 - 👨‍💻 My website is [miladjs.com](https://miladjs.com)
-- 💬 Ask me about react, Nextjs and other frontend technologies\_
+- 💬 Ask me about react, Nextjs and other frontend technologies.
 - 🔭 I’m currently working on Web Based Projects in Nextjs and react.
 - 🌱 I’m currently learning frontend technologies.
 - 🏫 Want to learn Expressjs, Nestjs.